oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 Thus, there are $300\times 15 = 4500$ columns and $9001$ rows in the matrix, since the
 q-series must be computed out to $O(q^{9001})$.

-This gives us the matrix for $n = 11$ and $m = 4$ which is conjecturally nullity 1.
+This gives us the matrix for $n = 11$ and $m = 4$ which conjecturally has nullity 1.

 ## Computing the q-series in Oscar

-First we should write out how the computation can be done in Oscar (note that the $\sqrt{11}$ cancel in the functions we are using and can be omitted).
+First we should write out how the computation can be done in Oscar (note that the $\sqrt{11}$ cancels in the functions we are using and can be omitted).

 As we will be working with Puiseux series in $q^{1/24}$ we will need to work with
 $9001\times 24$ terms in order to compute everything out to $O(q^{9001})$.